Keystroke dynamics: Authentication versus identification

-Keystroke dynamics is part of a larger class of biometrics known as behavioural biometrics, a field in which observed patterns are statistical in nature.
-Because of this inherent uncertainty, a commonly held belief is that behavioural biometrics are not as reliable as biometrics used for authentication based on physically observable characteristics such as fingerprints or retinal scans or DNA.
-Behavioral biometrics use a confidence measurement instead of the traditional pass/fail measurements.
+Keystroke dynamics is part of a larger class of biometrics known as behavioral biometrics, a field in which observed patterns are statistical in nature.
+Because of this inherent uncertainty, a commonly held belief is that behavioral biometrics are not as reliable as biometrics used for authentication based on physically observable characteristics such as fingerprints or retinal scans or DNA.
+Behavioral biometrics use a confidence measurement in replacement of the traditional pass/fail measurements.
 As such, the traditional benchmarks of False Acceptance Rate (FAR) and False Rejection Rates (FRR) no longer have linear relationships.

-The benefit to keystroke dynamics (as well as other behavioural biometrics) is that FRR/FAR can be adjusted by changing the acceptance threshold at the individual level.
-This allows for explicitly defined individual risk mitigation–something physical biometric technologies could not achieve.
+The benefit to keystroke dynamics (as well as other behavioral biometrics) is that FRR/FAR can be adjusted by changing the acceptance threshold at the individual level.
+This allows for explicitly defined individual risk mitigation that physical biometric technologies could not achieve.

-One of the major problems that keystroke dynamics runs into is that a person's typing varies substantially during a day and between different days and may be affected by any number of external factors.
+One of the major problems that keystroke dynamics runs into is that a user's typing varies substantially during a day and between different days and may be affected by any number of external factors.

 Because of these variations, any system will make false-positive and false-negative errors.
 Some successful commercial products have strategies to handle these issues and have proven effective in large-scale use in real-world settings and applications.

 Legal and regulatory issues

 Use of keylogging software may be in direct and explicit violation of local laws, such as the U.S. Patriot Act, under which such use may constitute wire-tapping.
-This could have severe legal penalties.
-See spyware for a better description of user-consent issues and various fraud statutes.